 "The students thoroughly enjoyed all the workshops and many of the students said the workshops were their favourite part of the intervention week.
 They gained a sense of confidence and the workshops really enabled them to feel that they were competent readers and writers.
-They were left with a real sense of achievement and were proud to talk about and demonstrate what they had done and learnt in the workshops to their parents at the end of the week.
+They were left with a real sense of achievement and were proud to talk about and demonstrate what they had learnt in the workshops to their parents at the end of the week.
 For a group who often do not feel confident in their own abilities, this was really significant."
 (Teacher, Kingsway School)

 What would the world look like from the point of view of a withered tree on the Somme in World War I?
 How would it sound to the tree in which Scout, Jem and Dill hide their treasures in “To Kill a Mockingbird”?
 What would be the memories of Mount Etna?
 And what might the clock on your classroom wall dream of as it gazes down on all the learning below?
 This highly imaginative and interactive workshop allows students to harvest the fruits of both their own and their classmates’ imaginations as they explore notions of empathy to construct some uniquely moving poetry.
 Longer workshops will see them gaining experience in presentation skills as we support them in exploring the most effective ways to deliver their poems vocally.

 Exploring (according to age): empathy, personification, subtext, descriptive writing, contrasts, rhythm, tone, pace.

 Duration: 1 - 2 lessons, depending on how many classes.